NATURE OF WORK

 This is technical work supervising the operation and maintenance of a large water or wastewater treatment plant.

-Work involves responsibility for the technical operation and maintenance of a water or wastewater treatment plant or pumping stations.
+Work involves responsibility for the technical operation and maintenance of a water or wastewater treatment plant and associated pumping stations.
 Employees in this class maintain a continuous check on the operating efficiency of their assigned plants and develop improved methods and techniques to achieve more economical and efficient plant operation.
 Supervision is exercised over subordinate technical supervisors and plant operators.
 Work is reviewed by a technical superior through inspections, conferences and written reports.

 Directs and supervises the operation and maintenance of a large water or wastewater treatment facility; prepares work schedules; trains assistant chief plant operators and plant operators; maintains all records of plant operations and prepares summaries for review by a technical superior.